Parametrized protocol achieving the Heisenberg limit in the optical domain via dispersive atom-light interactions: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the NSFC (Grants No.~11935012 and No.~11875231), the National Key Research and Development Program of China (No.~2017YFA0304202 and No.~2017YFA0205700), and the Fundamental Research Funds for the Central Universities through Grant No.~2018FZA3005.
+This work was supported by the the National Natural Science Foundation of China (Grants No.~11935012 and No.~11875231), the National Key Research and Development Program of China (No.~2017YFA0304202 and No.~2017YFA0205700), and the Fundamental Research Funds for the Central Universities through Grant No.~2018FZA3005.